-SimACo – simple aquarium controller
+SimACo aquarium controller

 SimACo controller logoMy contacts:

-you can write to me in comments;
+you can write to me in comments (at the bottom of the page);

 Facebook link and my email address you can find in the Menu (at the top of the page) “My contacts” link.